bazelbuild/bazel/site/en/concepts/build-ref.md

 A package is defined as a directory containing a file named `BUILD` (or `BUILD.bazel`).
 A package includes all files in its directory, plus all subdirectories beneath it, except those which themselves contain a `BUILD` file.
-From this definition, no file or directory my be a part of two different packages.
+From this definition, no file or directory may be a part of two different packages.

 For example, in the following directory tree